zorrowang/LeetCode/docs/Languages/Java/data-structure/Set.md

 ### TreeSet Class

 A NavigableSet implementation based on a TreeMap.
-The elements are ordered using their natural ordering, or by a Comparator provided at set creation time, depending on which constructor is used.
+The elements are ordered using their natural ordering or by a Comparator provided at set creation time, depending on which constructor is used.

 The inheritance order is `SortedSet <- NavigableSet <- TreeSet`.